hashicorp/packer/website/source/guides/packer-on-cicd/build-image-in-cicd.html.md

 ---
 layout: guides
 sidebar_current: guides-packer-on-cicd-build-image
-page_title: Building Images in CI/CD
+page_title: Build Images in CI/CD
 ---

-# Building Images in CI/CD
+# Build Images in CI/CD

 The following guides from our partners show how to use their services to build images with Packer.